A LITTLE PREVENTION GOES A LONG WAY

 For the fourth year, Marvell is partnering with the Asian Liver Center at Stanford University to bring awareness about hepatitis B and liver cancer to our offices in the U.S. and worldwide.

 Hepatitis B, although a preventable disease, afflicts 240 million people worldwide and continues to be the leading cause of liver cancer.
 Globally, one in every ten Asians and Pacific Islanders lives with chronic hepatitis B. Many people infected with the disease are unaware they have it as there are no symptoms until the disease has caused liver cancer.
-But with regular monitorying, hepatitis B can be managed and prevented from turning into liver cancer.
+But with regular monitoring, hepatitis B can be managed and prevented from turning into liver cancer.

 Significant Recent Updates in the U.S.